We care about your privacy

 - the necessity to process the data to fulfil a legal obligation by the administrator

-7. What is the personal data minimization principle?
+What the personal data minimization principle is

-According to this principle, you can process only personal data that is necessary to accomplish a purpose of personal data processing.
-For example: if the purpose of personal data processing is to complete a buyer’s order, you should not ask them about their family arrangements.
+According to this principle, you can process only personal data that is necessary to accomplish a purpose of personal data processing — for example, if the purpose of personal data processing is to complete a buyer’s order, you should not ask them about their family arrangements.

-8. What is profiling?
+What profiling is

 Profiling is automatic data processing meant to evaluate a given person and predict their behavior.
 There are 2 types of profiling:

-- “Regular” profiling ― for example, for the purposes of direct marketing, which includes selecting an online ad to be displayed based on the user’s earlier activity.
+- Regular profiling ― for example, for the purposes of direct marketing, which includes selecting an online ad to be displayed based on the user’s earlier activity.
 In this case, every person may object to profiling and not be subject to it.

-9. What is the right to be forgotten?
+What the right to be forgotten is

 It is a popular name for the right to erase personal data after the purpose and legal basis of personal data processing expire.

-10. What is the right to data portability?
+What the right to data portability is